BartSte/dnscacher/CONTRIBUTING.md

-# Contributing to dnscache
+# Contributing to dnscacher

-Thank you for considering contributing to the `dnscache` project!
+Thank you for considering contributing to the `dnscacher` project!
 We welcome contributions from everyone.

 ## Getting Started

 1. Fork the repository on GitHub.
-2. Clone your forked repository (`git clone https://github.com/BartSte/dnscache.git`).
+2. Clone your forked repository (`git clone https://github.com/BartSte/dnscacher.git`).
 3. Create a new branch (`git checkout -b my_branch_name`).
 4. Make your changes.
 5. Commit your changes (`git commit -am "Add some feature"`).